IlDiamante/SCP00/TermsOfService.md

   - [User and user protection](https://github.com/IlDiamante/SCP00/blob/main/TermsOfService.md#user-and-user-protection)

 ## Basic information for the user
 Please note that some provisions of these Terms may only apply to certain categories of Users.
-In particular, some provisions may apply only to `ΩMEGA-SCP's staffers` or to those Users who qualify as belonging to the server [`ΩMEGA-SCP`](https://discord.gg/WJT7eDh).
+In particular, some provisions may apply only to `SCP 00-Ω's Community staffers` or to those Users who qualify as belonging to the server [`SCP 00-Ω's Community`](https://discord.gg/HCkYcSBHu8).
 Such limitations are always explicitly mentioned within each affected clause.
 In the absence of such mention, the clauses apply to all Users.
 Use of `SCP 00-Ω` and the Service is age-restricted, as specified in the relevant section of this document.

 ## Terms of use
 Unless otherwise noted, the terms of use described in this section generally apply when using `SCP 00-Ω`.